Section 12 of 38

 - Signature on the registered owner’s name y countersignature on line 1 of the Certificate of Title.

 - A completed and signed REG 5.
 A power of attorney cannot be used to sign the REG 5.
 If owned jointly by two or more deceased owners, a REG 5 is required for the most recently deceased owner only.

 Note: A REG 5 cannot be used to circumvent the interest of the surviving owner when the vehicle is jointly owned by two or more persons and only one owner is deceased (VC §4150.5).
 However, the heir may execute a REG 5 to release the interest of the deceased co-owner when the vehicle is registered as community property (COMPRO).

 - An original or certified copy of the death certificate for all deceased registered owners, including the most recently deceased.

-- Use tax or, in lieu of use tax, collect a Certificate of Vehicle, Mobilehome, or Commerical Coach Use Tax Clearance (BOE 111) form issued by the Board of Equalization and a Statement of Facts (REG 256) form.
+- Use tax or, in lieu of use tax, collect a Certificate of Vehicle, Mobilehome, or Commercial Coach Use Tax Clearance (CDTFA 111) form issued by the California Department of Tax and Fee Administration and a Statement of Facts (REG 256) form.
 If the co-owners are joined by “y,” the vehicle may be transferred solely to the surviving co-owner without collection of tax.
 However, a REG 256 must be submitted by the surviving co-owner stating that the vehicle was bequeathed to them.